pjreddie/darknet/data_gen/README.md

 ```
 ./labeled2zip
 ```
 7. You will see two zip files.
-Put the "negatives-" one in the YTS/Negatives/Unprocessed directory.
+On the google drive, put the "negatives-" zip in the YTS/Negatives/Unprocessed directory.
 Put the other one in the same directory as the original bag file used to generate the data.

 ### Labeling images from an *_unlabeled.zip file
 1. Move the zip file into the zipped_images directory